hyurl/power-repl/README.md

 ## Persistent History

-By default, PowerREPL will persist history between REPL sessions by saving inputs to a `.node_repl_history` file located in the current working directory.
+By default, PowerREPL will persist history between REPL sessions by saving inputs to a `.power_repl_history` file located in the current working directory.
 This behavior can be configured by providing the `history` option when connect.

 ## TODO